JuliaReach/LazySets.jl/docs/src/man/iterative_refinement.md

 !!! note
-    Actually, the plotting function for an arbitrary `LazySet` `plot(...)`, called *recipe* in the context of [Plots.jl](https://github.com/JuliaPlots/Plots.jl), is such that it receives a numeric argument `ε` and the routine itself calls `overapproximate`.
-However, some sets such as abstract polygons have their own plotting recipe hence don't require the error threshold, since they are plotted exactly as the convex hull of their vertices.
+    Actually, the plotting function for an arbitrary `LazySet` `plot(...)`, called *recipe* in the context of
+    [Plots.jl](https://github.com/JuliaPlots/Plots.jl), is such that it receives
+    a numeric argument `ε` and the routine itself calls `overapproximate`.
+    However, some sets such as abstract polygons have their own plotting recipe hence do not require the error threshold, since they are plotted exactly as the convex hull of their vertices.